ashanan/WeatherVane/README.md

 ## Installation

 1. After cloning the repo, navigate to the root and `bundle install` to install gem dependencies.
-2. Once that completes, set up the database by running `bundle exec rails db:setup`
+2. Once that completes, set up the database by running `bundle exec rails db:setup`.

 You should be good to go!
 Run the app with `bundle exec rails s`.